kospex/kospex/docs/articles/vulnerabilities-testing-indicator.md

 - Use SCA tooling to assist with automation of vulnerability detection

 Running a code analysis process is useful for understanding current state and possibly hotspots to focus on.
 Ideally, use this data as a "predictive maintenance" indicator.

 Get ready for some people and process stuff, and possibly budget conversations.
-Having to do remediate on a library bump can be days, weeks or even months of effort.
+Having to do remediation by upgrading a library versions can take days, weeks or even months of effort.

 As mentioned earlier, finding is easy, fixing is harder, takes time and requires testing.